AuthorCarpentry/DT2018/04-dynamic.md

 2. Save the changes to the exercise file and knit to HTML and Word.

 What difference do you see in how `code folding` renders in the HTML and Word outputs?
-You can ponder this question as you enjoy a morning break!

 ---------------------------------------------------